Giants vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Garcia has 31 hits with five doubles, a triple, three home runs, eight walks and 16 RBI.
-He's also stolen one base.
+- Garcia has five doubles, a triple, three home runs, eight walks and 16 RBI (32 total hits).
+He's also swiped one base.

-- Garcia hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .476 with two doubles, a home run, a walk and two RBI.
+- Garcia will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .478 with two doubles, a home run, a walk and two RBI.

 Garcia Recent Games